Zion and Yellowstone WPA prints disappear

 Ten years went by and finally a grad student called me and wanted to do her thesis on this poster project and I shared with her everything I knew.
 But I informed her that I couldn't prove the artist's identity, but Mike and Joe could as they had posted this photo.
 This grad student, MM, contacted Mike and learned the identify of C. Don Powell, and his son Richard, still living in rural Eastern Tennessee.

 I immediately flew out and spent two days interviewing him--as I had just been contacted by the Department of the Interior for a one year exhibition of all my reproductions and contemporary art.
 I needed more history.
-What I discovered were the six letters posted here that describe the deception perpetrated on the Artist's son, Richard; he was 76 years old and had searched the internet for the first time in his life--to inquire why my reproductions were different colors than two originals his father had given him.
+What I discovered were the six letters posted here that describe the deception perpetrated on the artist's son, Richard; he was 76 years old and had searched the internet for the first time in his life--to inquire why my reproductions were different colors than two originals his father had given him.

 However, Richard didn't find me on the web, he found Mike Baggetta, dba The Parks Company.
 Mike, realizing his good fortune, essentially passed himself off as me and coaxed two original prints, Zion and Yosemite (even sending an empty art shipping case) from Richard to "archive, photograph and document" these poster prints.
 In most of these letters he promised to follow Richard's wishes: 1.) to give his father the credit he deserved and 2.) to have them donated to the National Park Service.

-The posters have never been seen since.
+Mike did neither and the posters have never been seen since.

 This period of time was just prior to the Department of the Interior Museum request to exhibit the entirety of my historic reproductions and contemporary designs--which occurred from April 2014 to May 2015.
 The news of the artist's identity and the possibility of expanding the exhibit was an exciting discovery, albeit 10 years late.
 I called the NPS archives and they never had received the Zion and Yellowstone originals.